lwjglgamedev/vulkanbook/bookcontents/chapter-04/chapter-04.md

 The first thing we do is retrieve the minimum and maximum number of images that our surface supports.
 If we get a value of `0` for the maximum number of images, this means that there is no limit.
 The rest of the code is basically to try to stick with the requested value if it's within the maximum-minimum range.

-Now it is the turn to shoe the definition of the `calcSurfaceFormat` method:
+Now it is the turn to show the definition of the `calcSwapChainExtent` method:

 ```java
 public class SwapChain {